 Getting Help with the Danielson Framework

 If your school follows the Danielson Framework for observations, you are in luck.
-The graphics below break down each standard of the model and how Student-Centered World can help you with those high ratings in the classroom.
+Helping teachers rock in the classroom is my forte.

 This article was originally published on April 14, 2021